 Augmented Instruments Laboratory

-The Augmented Instruments Laboratory is a research sub-group within the Centre for Digital Music (C4DM) at Queen Mary, University of London, which focuses on developing new instruments and interfaces for creative musical expression.
-The lab, founded in 2011, is led by Dr Andrew McPherson, Lecturer in Digital Media in the QMUL School of Electronic Engineering and Computer Science.
+The Augmented Instruments Laboratory is a research sub-group within the Centre for Digital Music (C4DM) at Queen Mary University of London, which focuses on developing new instruments and interfaces for creative musical expression.
+The lab, founded in 2011, is led by Dr Andrew McPherson, Senior Lecturer in Digital Media in the QMUL School of Electronic Engineering and Computer Science.